-For the first time, the Compact of Mayors establishes a common global platform to capture the impact of cities’ collective actions through consistent, public reporting of their efforts.
-Ultimately, the Compact provides the evidence to prove that cities are true climate leaders, and that what happens at the local level can change the world.
+Time, the Global Covenant of Mayors establishes a common global platform to capture the impact of cities’ collective actions through consistent, public reporting of their efforts.
+Ultimately, the Covenant provides the evidence to prove that cities are true climate leaders, and that what happens at the local level can change the world gratorama inloggen.

-All cities and towns in the world may take part in the Compact of Mayors.
-Upon making an initial pledge to the Compact, cities will receive an official “Compact of Mayors” seal, which may then be displayed publicly on web and print materials.
+All cities and towns in the world may take part in the Covenant of Mayors.
+Upon making an initial pledge to the Covenant, cities will receive an official “Covenant of Mayors” seal, which may then be displayed publicly on web and print materials.
 Cities then have up to three years to meet a series of requirements to fully comply, including greenhouse gas (GHG) measurement and target setting–culminating in creating a full climate action and adaptation plan.

 - Increasing their visibility as leaders responding to climate change

-- Demonstrating their commitment to an ambitious global climate solution, particularly as nations convene around a new climate agreement in COP21 in December 2015
+- Demonstrating their commitment to an ambitious global climate solution, particularly their in relation to the Paris Climate Agreement

 - Accelerating more ambitious, collaborative, and sustainable local climate action.

-- Training webinars to introduce the Compact of Mayors and compliance requirements
+- Training webinars to introduce the Covenant of Mayors and compliance requirements

 - Support and access to emissions inventory tools and support

-- Compact support staff members available to respond to individual questions on an as-needed basis
+- Covenant support staff members available to respond to individual questions on an as-needed basis

 Compact of Mayors Founding Partners